enasequence/read_docs/retrieval/file-download.rst

 .. _`learn more about this format` : <../faq/archive-generated-files.rst>
 .. _`SRA Toolkit` : https://www.ncbi.nlm.nih.gov/books/NBK158900/

-Each of the three file types has its own directory.
+Each of the three file types has its own directory on the FTP server.
-Within each directory are subdirectories: each of these is the first 6 characters of a run accession and itself contains a directory for a subset of ENA runs which starts with that accession.
+A folder exists for every run, which is named with the accession of the run, e.g. files for run ERR164407 are in a directory named ERR164407.
+These run accession directories are organised into parent directories named with their first 6 characters.
+For ERR164407 this is 'ERR164'.
+This structure is repeated across all three file types

 For example, the run ERR164407 would be found in a directory resembling:

 ::